-Policy CL2.1-Young people's facilities
+Policy CL2.1-Young People's Facilities

-SEA Objective Assessment of effect (consider Summary explanation Enhancement & mitigation cumulative effects, significance of the opportunities effect in terms of the three time periods)
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect in terms of the three time periods) Summary explanation Enhancement & mitigation opportunities Short term Medium Long term (1-5 years) term (6-10 (11 years+) years) To provide everyone with the opportunity to live in good quality, affordable housing, and ensure an appropriate mix of dwelling sizes, types and tenures. + + + This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.

-Short term Medium Long term (1-5 years) Long term To provide everyone with the opportunity to live in term This Policy is not over and above the good quality, affordable housing, and ensure an appropriate mix of dwelling sizes, types and tenures. + + + Core Strategy.
-To improve the health of the residents and reduce crime in the town. + + ++ This Policy is not over and above the Core Strategy.
-To encourage office and hi-tech employment through the provision of high-quality employment land. х х Х This Policy is not over and above the Core Strategy.
-To encourage a vibrant and diversified economy and provide for long-term sustainable economic growth. х Х Х This Policy is not over and above the Core Strategy.
-To promote Ledbury as a centre for food production. х х Х This Policy is not over and above the Core Strategy.
-To protect heritage assets х х Х This Policy is not over and above the Core Strategy.
-To protect and enhance the townscape, maintaining local distinctiveness х х X This Policy is not over and above the Core Strategy.
-To conserve and enhance the character and quality of the landscape, maintaining and strengthening local distinctiveness and a sense of place. х х Х This Policy is not over and above the Core Strategy.
-Protect and enhance the setting of the AONB. Х х Х This Policy is not over and above the Core Strategy.
-To minimise the risk of flooding. х х Х This Policy is not over and above the Core Strategy.
-To reduce energy consumption, promote energy efficiency and increase the use of energy from renewable resources. х х Х This Policy is not over and above the Core Strategy.
-To ensure community facilities and amenities are appropriate for a growing population. + ++ ++ This Policy is not over and above the Core Strategy.
+To improve the health of the residents and reduce crime in the town. + ++ ++ This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
+To encourage office and hi-tech employment through the provision of high-quality employment land. x x x This Policy is not over and above the Core Strategy.
+N/A To encourage a vibrant and diversified economy and provide for long-term sustainable economic growth. х x x This Policy is not over and above the Core Strategy.
+N/A To promote Ledbury as a centre for food production. x x x This Policy is not over and above the Core Strategy.
+N/A To protect heritage assets x x x This Policy is not over and above the Core Strategy.
+N/A To protect and enhance the townscape, maintaining local distinctiveness x x x This Policy is not over and above the Core Strategy.
+N/A Protect and enhance biodiversity throughout the Plan area and seek to avoid irreversible losses. x x x This Policy is not over and above the Core Strategy.
+N/A To conserve and enhance the character and quality of the landscape, maintaining and strengthening local distinctiveness and a sense of place. x x x This Policy is not over and above the Core Strategy.
+N/A Protect and enhance the setting of the AONB. х x x This Policy is not over and above the Core Strategy.
+N/A To minimise the risk of flooding. x x x This Policy is not over and above the Core Strategy.
+N/A To reduce energy consumption, promote energy efficiency and increase the use of energy from renewable resources. x x x This Policy is not over and above the Core Strategy.
+N/A To ensure community facilities and amenities are appropriate for a growing population. + ++ ++ This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
 To encourage the provision of new parks, garden and sports facilities in order to promote healthy living. + + + This Policy is not over and above the Core Strategy.
-To encourage the provision of new parks, garden and + + +
+The criteria within this policy acts as a mitigation measure.

-To encourage the provision of high speed broadband throughout the NP Area. Х Х Х This Policy is not over and above the Core Strategy.
-To promote sustainable transport modes within the town. х Х Х This Policy is not over and above the Core Strategy.
-Protect and enhance biodiversity throughout the Plan area and seek to avoid irreversible losses. х х X This Policy is not over and above the Core Strategy.
-Overall commentary and any cumulative effects + + + This Policy is not over and above the Core Strategy.
+To encourage the provision of high speed broadband throughout the NP Area. x x x This Policy is not over and above the Core Strategy.
+N/A To promote sustainable transport modes within the town. x x x This Policy is not over and above the Core Strategy.
+N/A Overall commentary and any cumulative effects + + + This Policy is not over and above the Core Strategy.
+Overall this Policy moves towards the SEA objectives and is not over and above the Core Strategy in terms of SEA objectives.
+This policy will encourage appropriate development which promotes the provision of community facilities in line with Policy LB1 of the Core Strategy.

-Policy CL3.1-Medical & dental facilities
+Policy CL3.1-Medical & Dental Facilities